 Mitch was elected to office on May 21, 2013 to succeed now Mayor Eric Garcetti as the Councilmember of the 13th district.
 The newly elected councilmember held a ceremonial swearing-in event at Marsh Street Park on Saturday June 29 2013, and started his term on July 1.

-Council President Herb Wesson assigned Mitch as Chair of the Arts, Parks, Health, Aging and Los Angeles River committee; Chair of Entertainment and Facilities; and a committee member of Economic Development, Energy and Environment, Public Safety, and Public Works and Gang Reduction committee, and a member of the ad hoc committee on the 2024 Summer Olympic Games.
+Council President Herb Wesson assigned Mitch as Chair of the Arts, Entertainment, Parks and River; Vice Chair of Public Safety; and a committee member of Information, Technology, and General Services; Energy, Climate Change, and Environmental Justice; Public Safety; and a member of the ad hoc committee on the 2024 Summer Olympic Games.

 Mitch is deeply passionate about giving back to his community, supporting families, the arts, habitat preservation, and open space.
 He has volunteered and held leadership positions in several non-profit organizations such as the California Wilderness Coalition, Project Angel Food, The Wildlife Waystation, and the Santa Cecilia Orchestra, an organization that provides after-school classical music lessons to children in the Los Angeles Unified School District in traditionally underserved communities.